osteo-veggie-blog

 Relax And Unwind With Yoga Nidra

-Discover a place of peace and relaxation with Yoga Nidra, a simple yet powerful practice to help you reset your nervous system and revitalize mind and body.
-Whether you’re feeling stressed and overwhelmed, or are simply in need of a reset, this ancient yogic technique will help you find inner balance peace
+Discover a place of peace and relaxation with Yoga Nidra, a simple but powerful practice to help you reset your nervous system and revitalize mind and body.
+Whether you’re feeling stressed and overwhelmed, or are simply in need of a reset, this ancient yogic technique will help you find inner balance and peace

 Derived from the Sanskrit words “yoga” meaning integration, and “nidra” meaning sleep, Yoga Nidra is a guided meditation practice that takes you into the deepest state relaxation, a place between waking and sleep – a “conscious sleep”, where you can enjoy being completely relaxed while remaining mentally alert